Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 Why you need an alternative to Stonly

-Because you can start for free, and if you’re more into customer support/knowledge base functions, it’s a great solution for you.
-You can create some sort of rich tutorials that can be engaging.
+Because you can start for free, and if your focus is more on finding a cost-effective solution for customer support/knowledge base functions, it’s a great solution for you.

 Why not Stonly?